neomoon007/dotfiles/README.md

 # Dotfiles
-this project is just my dotfiles, feel free to use and get inpiration from it.
+This project is just my dotfiles, feel free to use and get inpiration from it.

 ## Install
   1. Clone the repo